Skip to main contentSkip to navigation

 Mail-In Instructions

-Our Data Recovery Process
+Our Hard Drive Data Recovery Service Process

 1. Free evaluation and protection: Document symptoms, sounds, prior attempts, SMART, model/firmware.
 We do not run CHKDSK/Disk Utility on failing media.